-The quiz will be open book and will comprise a combination of design questions, data-set, and short-answer questions.
+The quiz and the final exam will be open book and will comprise a combination of design questions, data-set, and short-answer questions.
 In the case the quiz is rescheduled, there will be an announcement at least eight days in advance of the new date.
 In the case of unexpected events that delay a quiz (e.g., COVID Lockdown, wide-spread power outage), the next available date will be selected.